vk3heg/AmiBootEnv/README.md

     - Hit F12 to open the Amiberry GUI, go to Paths and select "Rescan Paths" to include the new ROMs in Amiberry.

+## Upgrading ##

+1. Quit Amiberry and press 't' for terminal.
+2. Remove previous installation files from /root/ directory:

+    rm *.*

+3. Repeat the wget and bash commands at Installation step 3.

+NB: This will overwrite options.h and the included Amiberry configs.
+Additional user configs should not be affected.

 ## Amiberry Configuration ##

 AmiBootEnv looks for pre-launch instructions in the Description field of the selected Amiberry configuration as follows: